VigneshVSV/hololinked/doc/source/index.rst

 available for restriction to single-computer applications.
 Remote methods can be used to run control and measurement operations on your instruments or arbitrary python logic.
 Remote parameters are type-checked object attributes with getter-setter options (identical to python ``property`` with added network access).
 Events allow to asynchronously push arbitrary data to clients.
-Once such a ``RemoteObject`` is instantiated, it can be connected with the server of choice.
+Once such a ``RemoteObject`` is instantiated, it can be connected with a server of choice (one or many).

+Please follow the documentation for examples & tutorials, how-to's and API reference.

 .. warning::
    This project is under development and is an idealogical state.
 Please use it only for playtesting or exploring.

 .. note::
    web developers & software engineers, consider reading the :ref:`note <note>` section

-Please follow the documentation for examples & tutorials, how-to's and API reference.

 .. toctree::
    :maxdepth: 1